 There are millions of outdated and inaccurate voter registrations across the country, and automatic voter registration will only worsen the problem.
 Under AVR, individuals could be registered in multiple locations without their knowledge simply because they interact with a government agency.

-- Massachusetts Considers Automatic Voter Registration Law
+- Automatic Voter Registration Passes in New Jersey

 - Countering the Lies about Election Reform